MoumitaBasu/faq-chatbot/README.md

-# FAQ Chatbot with OpenAI and SQLite
+# FAQ Chatbot with OpenAI and FastApi
 This project implements an FAQ chatbot that leverages OpenAI's GPT-3.5 API to provide conversational answers to both frequently asked questions (FAQs) and general user queries.
 The chatbot also stores conversation history in an SQLite database to improve contextual responses.

 ## Features: